home

 If you want to identify an unknown board and need a better picture, view this full sized I80-02-SOU board image (size is 409 KB)

-Voice label TRS board At the time i repaired the older TRS01 board variant in my cocktail table i noticed a "VOICE" label on the sound board.
-I knew of only voice-less SOU boards of TRS02 before.
+Voice label TRS board When i repaired the older TRS01 board variant in my cocktail table i noticed a "VOICE" label on the sound board.
+I knew only voice-less SOU boards of TRS02 before.

 label indicating voice board